justinthelaw/jhu-605.20x/jhu-605.20x/programming-in-java/module-02/assignment/BMI.md

 - The user will input their height in inches and weight in pounds as no larger than a number of ###.## size (Java float)
 - The conversion factors and BMI calculation will be performed in Java double precision
   - Casting the original user-input of a Java float to a Java double will be required
-- The user-provided input values are never input incorrectly, to include the following possible mistakes:
+- The user-provided input values are usually not input incorrectly, to include the following possible mistakes:
     - Not entering a values within the range of a Java float
     - Entering values of different types
     - Not entering values at all